-- Wellesley College course catalog, PINs and passwords for access to on-line services.
+- Wellesley College course catalog, PINs and passwords for access to on-line services (such as library services).

 - Copies of your passport, visa, credit cards and medical prescriptions in case they are lost or stolen.
 Leave another set with a family member or friend at home.

 - Too much: generally you should be able to pack all you need yet still be under your flight's luggage limit.
 Also, keep in mind that you’ll come back with more than you take, and shipping is very expensive.